pk4m/AndroidRemote/README.md

 # Android Remote
 Remote keyboard and mouse Android application

-The application requires Android Remote server to be running on the computer
+This application turns your phone into a wireless keyboard and mouse with touchpad, using your own wireless network.
+It's an application for phones and tablets running Android operating system.

+The application requires Android Remote server to be running on the computer.
 Just enter the IP of the computer shown on the server application.

 ## Instructions to use